silaspe/maths/docs/rand.md

 .

-I hope you have a good Thursday!
+I hope you have a good Thursday and Hollow Knight Silksong Release Date!